-A prolonged economic downturn or recession would likely result in a reduction of our mortgage origination activity which would adversely affect our financial results
+A prolonged economic downturn or recession would adversely affect our operations and financial condition

 Although we have not operated during a period of prolonged general economic downturn or a recession, these events have historically resulted in a reduction in mortgage origination activity and an increase in the rate of mortgage defaults.
-The United States economy is currently undergoing a period of a recession.
-This economic condition has been worsened by the September 11, 2001 terrorist attacks in New York, N.Y. and Washington, D.C. and Somerset County, Pennsylvania.
-A continued recession may have a significant adverse impact on our operations and our financial condition.
+The United States economy is currently undergoing a period of slowdown, which some observers view as a recession.
+This economic condition has been worsened by the September 11th terrorist attacks in New York City and Washington, D.C.
+A continued economic downturn or recession would have a significant adverse impact on our operations and our financial condition.
 For example, a reduction in new mortgages will adversely affect our ability to expand our mortgage portfolio, our principal means of increasing our earnings.
-In addition, a decline in new mortgage activity will likely result in reduced activity for our warehouse lending operations and our long-term portfolio operations.
+In addition, a decline in new mortgage activity will likely result in reduced activity for our warehouse lending operations and our long-term investment portfolio operations.
 In the case of our mortgage operations, a decline in mortgage activity may result in fewer loans that meet its criteria for purchase and securitization, thus resulting in a reduction in interest income and fees and gain on sale of loans.
-We may also experience larger than previously reported credit losses on our investment portfolio due to a higher level of defaults on our mortgage loans.
+We may also experience larger than previously reported credit losses on our portfolio due to a higher level of defaults on our mortgage loans.